franmastromarino/wp-search-exclude/readme.txt

 * Author update.

 = 1.3.0 =
-* Fix and rework bulk edit: The `Bulk actions` dropdown now offers hide/show actions.
+* fix: and rework bulk edit: The `Bulk actions` dropdown now offers hide/show actions.

 = 1.2.7 =
 * This is a security release.
 All users are encouraged to upgrade.
-* Fix possible XSS vulnerability.
+* fix: possible XSS vulnerability.

 = 1.2.6 =
-* Fix compatibility with WordPress 5.5
+* fix: compatibility with WordPress 5.5

 = 1.2.5 =
 * Security release.
 More protection added.